The ZHAW is a university with a high degree of practical relevance. Accordingly, we are committed to imparting international skills.

 Student Mobility for Studies (SMS) Mobility of students who spend at least 3 months (max.
 12 months) abroad for study purposes.

-Student Mobility for Traineeships (SMT) Mobility of students for traineeships who are spending at least 2 months (max.
-12 months) abroad for an internship.
-An SMT can also be carried out as part of a bachelor’s or master’s thesis.
+Student Mobility for Traineeships (SMT) Mobility of students who spend at least 2 months (up to max.
+12 months) abroad in the framework of a Bachelor's or Master's thesis.

 Swiss European Mobility Programme SEMP

 The Swiss Programme for Erasmus+ for higher education is called Swiss-European Mobility Programme SEMP.
 SEMP gives Swiss higher education institutions the possibility to support students as well as teaching and administrative staff doing a study-, training- or teaching-mobility with funding.

 An exchange study at a partner university is eligible from the 3rd semester onward and can be arranged for one or two semesters, orthree to twelve months in each study cycle (BSc and MSc).
 Credits gained abroad can be credited to the degree program.
 SEMP exchanges are possible with institutions in all EU countries, EFTA States and associated countries that the School of Life Sciences and Facility Management has a valid inter-institutional agreement with.
 The choice of university depends on your degree programme.

 The ZHAW LSFM welcomes students from around the world and maintains “bilateral agreement” with partner institutions in various countries outside Europe.
 Incoming exchange students attending this programme therefore pay their tuition fees at their home universities, remain matriculated at their home universities and do not pay any tuition fees at the ZHAW.
 ZHAW students who do an exchange semester on a bilateral agreement basis still pay their tuition fees at the ZHAW, remain matriculated at the ZHAW and do not pay any tuition fees at their host universities.